ksrae/ksrae.github.io/_posts/rust/2019-11-19-rust lesson8.md

 }
 ```

-## Reference 요약 정리
+## Summary of References

-- At any given time, you can have either one mutable reference or any number of immutable references.<br>
+- At any given time, you can have either one mutable reference or any number of immutable references.
 - References must always be valid.